Amphitheatre of Durrës: Site

 The amphitheatre has an elliptical shape with axes of 132.4 m and 113.2 m.
 The arena is 61.4 m by 42.2 m and is 20 m high.
 It is built on a sloping hillside, and inside the amphitheatre there are staircases and galleries at different levels.
 The chapel with mosaics is preserved.

-The site currently functions as a museum.
+The site currently functions as a museum and as the stage for the International Film Summerfest of Durrës.

 Dangers

 The amphitheatre is surrounded on all sides by the city of Durrës, and a section of the arena itself has been built upon with modern housing.
 Thus, development pressures threaten the long-term preservation of the site.
 The municipality of Durrës is now planning to remove the houses.

 The amphitheatre has serious structural deficiencies, and its mosaics and paintings are slowly decaying.

 In 2013, the amphitheatre was shortlisted along with thirteen other sites by Europa Nostra as one of the most endangered cultural heritage sites in Europe.